 The Model S is unquestionably the better option if you routinely haul people or gear.
 It offers space for five adults plus two jump seats suitable for small children, and up to 30 cubic feet of trunk space.
 Note the jump seats and the trunk space are mutually exclusive.
 The most you’ll fit in the Model 3 are five adults and 15 cubes of your stuff.

 Tesla hasn’t remained true to its claim that the Tesla Model 3 would start off at a base price of $35k.
 Currently, the basic, entry-level model is priced at $37,990.
 Even though these numbers appear pretty close, they are $2,990 off of their first estimate.
 The company has remarked that this increase is due to the less time required to receive your car.
 This may be a lucrative price to pay for some buyers if you get your vehicle quicker than expected.
 However, many customers were unhappy with the delays and had trouble grasping the reasoning.
 Tesla found it difficult to fulfill the unpredictable amount of orders.
 Now that they have had a chance to grow and expand, they can meet customer demands quickly and efficiently.
 If you bought a Tesla today, you could get it within five to nine weeks.

 If you’re working with a larger budget, you can opt for the Model S, representing a more luxurious price bracket.
-The Model S versions come in at $74,990 and $94,990, respectively.
-Again the prices seem steeper however the decrease in delivery time is well worth it.
-Guaranteeing delivery between five and nine weeks is a sign of Tesla’s growth.
-But because the company’s inventory of used cars includes every variant of the S released over the past couple of years, you have a wide range of options.
+The two model versions are priced at $74,990 and $94,990, respectively.
+The prices appear much higher; however, the decrease in delivery time is well worth the money.
+Promising delivery in five to nine weeks signals Tesla’s phenomenal growth.
+However, since their inventory of used cars consists of every variant of the S released over the years, you have a wide range of options.
 You can expect that the used selection will change regularly, but the good news is that all models are available immediately.